google/autocxx/README.md

 quite the above syntax, since my macro-parsing fu needs to be improved.
 And, at the moment, it will work with only the very simplest functions.

-However, this project does contain test code which does this end-to-end.
-At present, three of the many tests actually pass, proving that for the simplest imaginable case it is possible to tie `bindgen` into `cxx`.
+The project also contains test code which does this end-to-end, for all sorts of C++ types and constructs which we eventually would like to support.
+They nearly all fail :)

 # Build environment